jmetzger/training-kubernetes-networking/kubernetes-networks/networking-internal-overview.md

   * Every container is in the same Network Namespace, so they can communicate through localhost
     * Example with hashicorp/http-echo container 1 and busybox container 2 ?

+ ## Pod-To-Pod Communication

+ ### General

+   * pods on a single node as well as pods on a topological remote can establish communication at all times
+   * Each pod receives a unique IP address, valid anywhere in the cluster.
+Kubernetes requires this address to not be subject to network address   translation (NAT)